-If, in addition, E is a commutative ring spectrum, these conditions are equivalent to the following ones: - (Ri) E is orientable; - (Rii) E is an $H{\rm B}$ -algebra; - (Riii) E admits a unique structure of $H{\rm B}$ -algebra; And, if E is a strict commutative ring spectrum, these conditions are equivalent to the following conditions: - (Riv) there exists a morphism of commutative monoids $H{\rm B} \to E$ in the stable model category of Tate spectra; - (Rv) there exists a unique morphism $H{\rm E} \rightarrow E$ in the homotopy category of commutative monoids of the category of Tate spectra.
-PROOF.
-The equivalence between statements (i)-(v) follows immediately from 14.2.9.
-If E is a ring spectrum, the equivalence with (Ri), (Rii) and R(iii) is a consequence of 12.2.10 and of the fact that $MGL{\mathbf{Q}}$ is H{E} -local; see [NSØ09, Cor.
+If, in addition, E is a commutative ring spectrum, these conditions are equivalent to the following ones: - (Ri) E is orientable; - (Rii) E is an $H{\rm B}$ -algebra; - (Riii) E admits a unique structure of $H{\rm B}$ -algebra; And, if E is a strict commutative ring spectrum, these conditions are equivalent to the following conditions: - (Riv) there exists a morphism of commutative monoids $H{\rm B} \longrightarrow E$ in the stable model category of Tate spectra; - (Rv) there exists a unique morphism $H{\rm E} \longrightarrow E$ in the homotopy category of commutative monoids of the category of Tate spectra.
+Proof The equivalence between statements (i)-(v) follows immediately from 14.2.9.
+If E is a ring spectrum, the equivalence with (Ri), (Rii) and R(iii) is a consequence of 12.2.10 and of the fact that $MGL_Q$ is $H_E$ -local; see [NSØ09, Cor.
 10.6].
 It remains to prove the equivalence with (Riv) and (Rv).
-Then, E is H{E} -local if and only if the map $E \to H{\mathrm{E}} \otimes E$ is an isomorphism.
-But this map can be seen as a morphism of strict commutative ring spectra (using the model structure of 7.1.8 applied to the model category of Tate spectra) whose target is clearly an H{E} -algebra, so that (Riv) is equivalent to (ii).
-It remains to check that there is at most one strict H{E} -algebra structure on E (up to homotopy), which follows from the fact that H{E} is the initial object in the homotopy category of commutative monoids of the model category given by Theorem 7.1.8 applied to the model structure of Proposition 14.2.3.
-COROLLARY 14.2.17.
-One has the following properties.
+Then, E is $H_E$ -local if and only if the map $E \rightarrow H_E \otimes E$ is an isomorphism.
+But this map can be seen as a morphism of strict commutative ring spectra (using the model structure of 7.1.8 applied to the model category of Tate spectra) whose target is clearly an $H_E$ -algebra, so that (Riv) is equivalent to (ii).
+It remains to check that there is at most one strict $H_E$ -algebra structure on E (up to homotopy), which follows from the fact that $H_E$ is the initial object in the homotopy category of commutative monoids of the model category given by Theorem 7.1.8 applied to the model structure of Proposition 14.2.3.
+Corollary 14.2.17 One has the following properties.